Looking for an Amtico Alternative? 5 LVT Ranges Worth Considering

-All four ranges are in stock at our 24/7 Altrincham showroom, displayed alongside the full Amtico line-up so you can compare like for like in person.
+All five ranges are in stock at our 24/7 Altrincham showroom, displayed alongside the full Amtico line-up so you can compare like for like in person.
+For the Karndean comparison, see our companion Karndean alternative piece.
+For a wider view of the mid-market LVT options, our best LVT flooring in the UK 2026 guide covers further context.

 Nordikka is our closest match to Amtico on aesthetic.
 The colour palette leans into Scandinavian wood and stone effects — pale oaks, smoked timbers, limestone, slate — with properly embossed surface textures and convincing grain.
 For customers who like the Spacia and Form aesthetic but balk at the price, Nordikka hits the same visual register at roughly 30–40% less per m².